Tiwi people: Marriage restrictions between skin groups

+Food

-Hunting for food is still an important part of Tiwi life.
-On land, they hunt for wallaby, lizards, possums, carpet snakes, pig, buffalo, flying foxes, bandicoot, turtle and seagull eggs and magpie geese.
+The land on both Bathurst Island and Melville Island is heavily forested and hunting for food is still an important part of Tiwi life.
+On land, the Tiwi people hunt for wallaby, lizards, possums, carpet snakes, pig, buffalo, flying foxes, bandicoot, turtle and seagull eggs and magpie geese.
 From the sea they hunt for turtle, crocodiles, dugong and fish.

-Dancing or yoi as they call it, is a part of everyday life.
-Tiwi inherit their totemic dance, evocative of the dreamtime and which defines their spiritual identity from their father.
-Narrative dances are performed to depict everyday life or historical events.
-The land on both islands is heavily forested.
+When the Tiwi people are locating food in the bush, they never take the mothers or the juveniles in an effort to show respect for the land and conserve the environment.